nimisha-527/the-reading-bliss/README.md

    ## .env setup
    You will need to setup the .env to run the project:
    - Create a cloudinary account
-    - Add CLOUDINARY_CLOUD_NAME, CLOUDINARY_KEY, CLOUDINARY_SECRET.
+   	- Add following keys: CLOUDINARY_CLOUD_NAME, CLOUDINARY_KEY, CLOUDINARY_SECRET.
    - Create a Mongo Atlas account to connect your Database and set network (add your current IP address).
    	- DB_URL(this you will get when you will connect your project in the Mongo Atlas).

 # Tech Stack